 It has now grown to 31 organizations serving communities in nearly 40 languages.
 Find an overview sheet here.

-Legal Advice and Capacity Building for Nonprofits
+Legal Advice and Capacity Building

 Communities RISE helps meet urgent organizational needs and provides tools and trainings that build skills and support an organization’s long-term health.
 During the COVID-19 crisis, Communities Rise is providing a range of resources and support for nonprofits and small businesses.
 Here is a sampling: